padogrid/geode-1-cluster-app-ln-ny-perf_test_wan/README.md

 - ny: [http://localhost:7070/pulse](http://localhost:7070/pulse)
 - ln: [http://localhost:7080/pulse](http://localhost:7080/pulse)

+:exclamation: Note that only one instance of Pulse can be viewed per browser.
+For example, view `ny` from Chrome and `ln` from Firefox.

 ## Running `perf_test_wan`

-The included `perf_test_wan` app is the same `perf_test` app that you can also create by running the `create_app` command.
+The included `perf_test_wan` app is the same `perf_test` app that you can also install by running the `create_app` command.
 There are no configuration differences between the two.
 Either one will properly populate data into both clusters.

 The `perf_test_wan` app connects to the `ny` cluster so the `ny` cluster is the sender and `ln` is the receiver.